FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 This docker image can be run individually or **from the docker-compose file**.

-When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from " localhost" to "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp
+When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from " localhost" to the name of the containers "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp Docker occasionally renames the containers to "example-provider-1" and "example-consumer-1".

 Additionally, new AASX or JSON model files should be placed in the resources folder beforehand, since the docker container does not have access to your local files.